ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/archaeology/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="8" requirement="Do either A or B of the following:"}}
+{{#wb-req item="8" requirement="Research a group of people who lived in your area more than 100 years ago.
+Find out about their ways of life, including housing, clothing, arts and crafts, tools, trade and markets, rituals and religions, and diets, and their relationships with other groups of people in the area.
+Describe what you would expect to find at an archaeological site where these people lived.
+Explain how these people influenced your current community."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+{{#wb-req item="9" requirement="Identify three career opportunities in archaeology.
+Pick one and explain how to prepare for such a career.
+Discuss with your counselor what education and training are required, and explain why this profession might interest you."}}
+{{#wb-req-text lines=8}}{{/wb-req-text}}
+{{/wb-req}}

+{{#wb-req item="10" requirement="Do either A or B of the following:"}}
+{{#wb-req-text lines=8}}{{/wb-req-text}}
+{{/wb-req}}

-{{#wb-req item="8a" requirement="With your parent's and counselor's permission, assist a qualified archaeologist for at least eight hours with a project being worked on.
+{{#wb-req item="10a" requirement="With your parent's and counselor's permission, assist a qualified archaeologist for at least eight hours with a project being worked on.
 Projects may include surveying, site monitoring, site stabilization, excavation, laboratory analysis, use of digital archaeological technology, or public outreach.
 Describe your involvement in the project, what you learned about archaeology, and the steps of archaeological inquiry."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

 *Note: Visiting an archaeological site will require advance planning.
 An archaeological site during study can be a dangerous place.
 While there, you will need to closely follow the archaeologist's directions and comply with all the safety procedures.
 Be aware of the changing conditions at the site.*

-{{#wb-req item="8b" requirement="With your counselor's approval, take part in a simulated archaeological project designed by a qualified archaeologist.
+{{#wb-req item="10b" requirement="With your counselor's approval, take part in a simulated archaeological project designed by a qualified archaeologist.
 The project must include the use of a simulated archaeological site including artifacts and features for the site.
 Using the steps of archaeological inquiry, analyze the \"artifacts and features\" and document the spatial relationships of the \"artifacts and features\" at the simulated site."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}